 Named after John McDouall Stuart, the first explorer to successfully cross the continent from north to south and return in 1862, this route passes through the outback and red desert country to the Territory’s lush tropical Top End.
-Book your vehicle with maui and download the Explorers Way app with Mates Rates to save along the way.
-Our Alice Springs Campervan and Car hire branch location can be found here.
+Hire a motorhome from our Alice Springs branch.

 Alice Springs to Darwin